 - 4.1.1 Before supplying of a service, a consumer must enter into a contract of agreement and such contract should provide for a deposit to be paid as security. - Such contract shall set out the conditions on which services are provided and shall require the consumer to note the contents of the municipality's credit control and debt collection policy, (A copy of the policy will be provided to such consumer upon request.)
-The consumer shall note the provision of the Municipal Systems Act in regards to the municipality right of access to property. - When the consumer is not the owner of the property to which the services are to be provided, a properly executed letter from the owner, or authorised agent, indicating that the consumer is the lawful occupant of the property shall be attached to the service contract. - 4.1.2 All applications for the provision of Municipal Services in respect of any immovable property shall be made by the registered owner of the said immovable property in writing and in accordance with the prescribed form. - 4.1.3 Individuals and businesses with lease agreements to lease properties from the municipality and Government departments will be allowed to open an account in the name of the lessee of the property. - 4.1.4 The registered owner of an immovable property in respect of which application for the provision of municipal services has been made shall, at least ten days prior to the date on which the services are required to be connected, enter into a written agreement with the Municipality in accordance with the prescribed form. - 4.1.5 The municipality may, upon the written request of the registered owner of an immovable property, enter into a written agreement with both the registered owner and occupier of the immovable property in respect of which application for the provision of municipal services has been made.
-The agreement shall be in accordance with the prescribed form.
+The consumer shall note the provision of the Municipal Systems Act in regards to the municipality right of access to property.

+- 4.1.2 All applications for the provision of Municipal Services in respect of any immovable property shall be made by the registered owner of the said immovable property in writing and in accordance with the prescribed form. - 4.1.3 Individuals and businesses with lease agreements to lease properties from the municipality and Government departments will be allowed to open an account in the name of the lessee of the property. - 4.1.4 The registered owner of an immovable property in respect of which application for the provision of municipal services has been made shall, at least five working days prior to the date on which the services are required to be connected, enter into a written agreement with the Municipality in accordance with the prescribed form.